 Rathbones provides individual investment and wealth management services for private clients, charities, trustees and professional partners.
 We have been trusted for generations to manage and preserve our clients' wealth.
-Our tradition of thinking, acting and investing for everyone's tomorrow has been with us from the beginning and continues to drive us forward.
+Our tradition of investing and acting for everyone's tomorrow has been with us from the beginning and continues to lead us forward.